Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 - Use worker.postMessage() to send data to the worker
 - Inside the worker function, define this.onMessage to handle incoming data
 - Use this.postMessage() to send results back to the main thread

+# More Details on worker-thread :- https://medium.com/@manikmudholkar831995/worker-threads-multitasking-in-nodejs-6028cdf35e9d

+## 033   Benchmarking Workers (03:06:22)

+# Key Points:

+- The worker counts from 0 to 1×10^9 (1 billion) in a separate thread
+- When the main application calls postMessage(), it triggers the worker's onmessage function
+- The worker performs the calculation and sends the result back via postMessage()
+- Initially only console logged the result without responding to HTTP requests